| Will

 In

-Countries that have a strong manufacturing base prosper.
+closing Countries that have a strong manufacturing base prosper.

 If we are to continue to be a leader in manufacturing,